 Make sure the email promotions have the right tone of voice and offer as well.
 Can’t match a laid back brand with an overly hyped promotion.

 There is nothing more frustrating for a customer who took the time to read your email, only to end up with a broken or dead link.
 Some email service providers will have automated link checking.
 Still, test all the links one-by-one to ensure each works and that it goes to the page you intended.

 Also keep in mind that opening an email that has a link included in each line is a distraction as well as a turn-off to many customers, so limit the links to no more than three and make sure they lead to pages that are relevant to the email.

 7. Final Review and check

 After completing the email draft, set it aside for a little bit and go back to read it later.
 This will give you a chance to read the email with a fresh new eyes.
 Read it thoroughly and if possible send it to a coworker or friend to read as well.
-If any part of the email doesn’t make sense to you, it won’t make sense to your customers.
+If any part of the email doesn’t make sense to you (like your email’s length or any of the points above), it won’t make sense to your customers either.